 - Research & Innovation

-The purpose of the FEES clinic visit is to evaluate the child’s feeding and swallowing function.
-This is accomplished through caregiver interviews, observation of the child while eating and direct visualization of the swallowing structures using a pediatric endoscope.
+A fiberoptic endoscopic evaluation of swallowing is a clinic visit to evaluate your child’s feeding and swallowing function.
+This is accomplished through caregiver interviews, observation of your child while eating, and direct visualization of their swallowing structures using a child-sized endoscope.
 The endoscope is a thin, flexible tube that is attached to a bright light and a camera.
-The thin tube is passed through the passages in the nose, which allows the team to view the structures of the upper aerodigestive tract (inside of the nose and throat) and how they function during swallowing and at rest.
+A team member passes a thin tube through the passages in your child’s nose.
+It allows the care team to view the structures of your child’s upper aerodigestive tract (inside of the nose and throat) and how they function during swallowing and at rest.

-Our evaluation is intended to help identify risk factors for aspiration and adaptations (such as changing the child’s position, type of bottle or cup or consistency of food/drink) to increase the safety of drinking and eating.
-The goal of the evaluation is to determine the safest way for the child to take food and/or liquid in order to decrease health risks that may occur from aspiration (such as lung problems).
+Our evaluation helps identify risk factors for aspiration and adaptations that can help make eating and drinking safe for your child.
+Examples of adaptations include changing your child’s position, type of bottle or cup, or consistency of food and drink.
+The goal of the evaluation is to decrease health risks that may occur from aspiration (such as lung problems).

-The FEES clinic is sometimes an alternative, and at times a complementary evaluation to more traditional methods of swallowing evaluation, such as the Upright Modified Barium Swallow.
-FEES does not involve radiation, can be done in any exam room in virtually any patient position and is well tolerated by the majority of patients.
-Children of any age may be referred to the FEES clinic.
-Records will be reviewed by team members to determine if this is the most appropriate evaluation for the child and the FEES clinic scheduler will assist the family in scheduling and preparing for the visit.
+FEES does not involve radiation.
+It can be done in any exam room in virtually any patient position and is well tolerated by most patients.
+Children of any age may be referred to the FEES Clinic.
+Team members will review your child’s records to determine if this is the most appropriate evaluation for your child.
+The FEES Clinic scheduler will assist your family in scheduling and preparing for the visit.